ToxicAbsence/More-Info/Fake Wood Slabs.md

 - These are the equivalent to Petrified Oak Slabs in Java Edition.
 - Do not work in crafting recipes that require wooden slabs, such as the daylight detectors or lecterns.
 - starting in 0.6.0 the crafting recipe for them was changed to give 6 slabs instead of 3.
-- 0.7.2 is the last version you can craft Fake Wood Slab.
+- 0.7.2 is the last version you can craft Fake Wood Slab and subsequently the last version it can be mined without the use of silk touch.
 - Normal slabs and Fake Wood Slabs can combine in older versions.

 - The double slab variant is obtainable from mining it in 1.8.0.8 or updating to 1.11.0.1 or through UBC.